paperwm/PaperWM/README.md

 Supports Gnome Shell from 3.28 to 44 on X11 and wayland.

->**Note:** while PaperWM can be installed on a wide range of Gnome versions, new features aren't generally backported to prevous Gnome Shell versions.
+>**Note:** while PaperWM can be installed on a wide range of Gnome versions, new features aren't generally backported to versions NOT targeted for current support (see [Installation](#installation) section).
 Fixes may be backported on request (please submit a [new issue](https://github.com/paperwm/PaperWM/issues/new/choose) if you've identified a recent fix that should be backported and you can help with testing).

 While technically an [extension](https://wiki.gnome.org/Projects/GnomeShell/Extensions) it's to a large extent built on top of the Gnome desktop rather than merely extending it.